 If the Color Run hasn't already come to your city, it's probably in the works.
 This popular 5K is sort of like a crayon box exploding: as participants make their way through the course, volunteers cover them in colored powder.
 As you can probably already tell, this is a fun run that welcomes all ages and athletic ability, but just because it's fun doesn't mean there shouldn't be some prep involved.
 After running it for ourselves, here are some insider tips on how to prep and what to expect when doing a Color Run!

 - The earlier, the better: With more than 10,000 entrants, it counts to be early when it comes to the Color Run.
 Because registration fees increase as the day of the event draws near, make sure to sign up early (registration starts around $45).
 The week of the Color Run, pick up your bib packet in advance; otherwise, expect to be waiting in a long line when you arrive the day of the run.
-For those who are hoping to set a new PR, show up a few hours before the start in order to position yourself in the lead pack.
-But really, this run is not about going fast — take your time and enjoy the experience!

 - Protect yourself: From the beginning of the run to well after you cross the finish line, there is colored powder coming at you from every direction.
 Protect your eyes and mouth with a pair of sunglasses and bandana, and make sure to keep any valuables sealed in plastic bags — especially cameras and phones.
 If you don't want to be completely doused in powder, stay in the middle of the lane when going through a color station.